dodgeblaster/serverless-api-with-composer/README.md

-# Making a Serverless Api with Composer tutorial
+# Making a Serverless Api with Composer

-The purpose of this repo is to walk thru the various ways you can create a serverless api using Api gateway and Lambda on AWS.
+The purpose of this repo is to walk thru and compare the various ways you can create a serverless api using Api gateway and Lambda on AWS.
 This repos shows example of the following:

 -   Using CloudFormation to build a Lambda Function